20Arwa/Recipe-generator/README.md

 The online demo is only for **UI preview**.
 Recipe suggestions will **not work** because the API key is not provided publicly.

-👉 If you want to use the recipe generator with AI, you need to add your own **Hugging Face API key**.
+👉 If you want to use the recipe generator with AI, you need to add your own **Hugging Face API key** in ai.js file.

 ---